 Time is money, so the more branches and the longer it takes to remove them, the more you will be charged.

 Tree removal charges

 Tree removal services can start around $200 and cost as much as $5,000 for large and challenging projects.
-How much you need to pay will be decided by the size, location and ease of access of a tree.
+How much you need to pay will be decided by the size, location, and ease of access to a tree.
 The bigger and more difficult a tree is to remove, the more you will pay.

 Arborist report cost

 Arborist reports are different from general tree inspections and serve as official documents.
 You might need to present an arborist report to your city or council when you want to remove a tree.